vijeycreative/XQAOA-Dataset/README.md

 # Benchmark and Simulation Data for XQAOA

-This repository contains the $D$-regular graphs and their optimal cut solutions, which were used to benchmark classical and quantum algorithms in the paper *An Expressive Ansatz for Low-Depth Quantum Optimization*.
-You will also find the simulation data and scripts used to produce the plots in this repository.
-We aim to make this repository valuable for those who wish to benchmark their quantum algorithms on the MaxCut problem.
+This repository includes the $D$-regular graphs and the optimal cut solutions that were utilized to evaluate the performance of both classical and quantum algorithms in the research paper titled "An Expressive Ansatz for Low-Depth Quantum Optimization."
+The repository also comprises the simulation data and scripts utilized to generate the plots in the paper.
+Additionally, it includes a minimal working example in Python that demonstrates how to simulate the XQAOA ansatz using classical methods.
+Our goal is to make this repository useful for those who want to compare the performance of their quantum algorithms against the MaxCut problem.

 ##  Benchmark Data